Credit Counseling: How it works & can help you live debt free.

 What is Credit Counseling and When to Seek Help?

 Consumers struggling with debt worry about what might be involved with credit counseling.
-Many worry that the counselor will belittle them for letting themselves get into so much debt.
-Others feel demeaned for having to ask for help in the first place.
+Many fear that the counselor will belittle them for letting themselves get into so much debt.
+Others feel ashamed for having to ask for help in the first place.

 Credit counseling involves: